-From the local pub to professional tournaments, darts is a game that is enjoyed by people around the world.
+From the local pub to professional tournaments, darts is a game people worldwide enjoy.
 There is something that takes place in every game that often comes as a surprise to newcomers.
 It’s the fact that dart players count so quickly.
 How do they do it?

-The most important thing a dartist can do to get better at counting points is to practice.
-The more you practice counting, the more you will get familiar with the combinations and possibilities that exist.
+Practicing is the most important thing a dartist can do to get better at counting points.
+The more you practice counting, the more you will get familiar with the existing combinations and possibilities.
 With enough practice, you could easily referee a tournament.

-As you will learn in this article, it also has to do with understanding how to close out a game, just as much as counting the points as the darts hit the board.
+As you will learn in this article, it also involves understanding how to close out a game, just as much as counting the points as the darts hit the board.

-We will review a number of things you can do to get better at counting as well as review why dart boards are numbered in such a way that it focuses on accuracy.
+We will review several things you can do to get better at counting and why dart boards are numbered in such a way that it focuses on accuracy.

 How Do You Get Better At Counting In Darts?

-If you want to get better at counting at darts, you are going to have to put your best foot forward.
-There are a few specific things you can do to get better but the more you practice, the better you will get.
+If you want to get better at counting at darts, you will have to put your best foot forward.
+You can do a few specific things to get better, but the more you practice, the better you will get.

 Try the following to get better at counting in darts.

-1. Score during Practice – If you practice regularly, and you should, don’t simply toss the darts at the board for accuracy, do it for counting as well.
-Play an imaginary game of 501 against yourself or just keep score as you go.
+1. Score during Practice – If you practice regularly, and you should, don’t simply toss the darts at the board for accuracy, but do it for counting.
+Play an imaginary game of 501 against yourself, or keep score as you go.
 You will find that your practice sessions take on an entirely new intensity.

-2. No Electronics – If you get in the habit of using electronic counters or apps, you will not easily be able to count in your head.
+2. No Electronics – If you use electronic counters or apps, you will not easily be able to count in your head.
 Don’t allow electronics to make you lazy.
-Learn how to count now and it will be a skill you carry with you for a very long time.
+Learn how to count darts now.
+It will be a skill you will carry with you for a very long time.

 3. Observe – Take some time to watch professional matches on the Internet.
 As the darts are thrown, try to keep score and see if you can keep up with the scorekeeper.
-You should also try to anticipate how the player is going to throw their darts to close out the game.
+It would help if you also tried to anticipate how the player will throw their darts to close out the game.

 4. Become a Scorekeeper – If you have the opportunity, offer to be the scorekeeper in a match.
-It can be a match that you are playing or you can even offer to keep score if a match is taking place at your local pub.
+It can be a match you are playing, or you can even offer to keep score if a game occurs at your local pub.

-It really comes down to practice.
-The more you’re able to practice your counting, the better your skill will be.
+It comes down to practice.
+The more you can practice counting during a game, the better your skill will be.

-It won’t take long before you are seeing the numbers in your head before you even calculate them.
-It will take some work at first but eventually, it becomes second nature.
+It won’t take long before you see the numbers in your head before you even calculate them.
+It will take some work at first, but eventually, it becomes second nature.